Government Savings and Investing Products

-While investors purchase T-Bills at a discount, they redeem them at par value with the difference being the interest they earned.
+While investors purchase T-Bills at a discount, they redeem them at par value, the difference being the interest earned.

-The interest income earned from a T-bill is exempt from state and local income taxes, but you will have to pay federal income tax.
+The interest income earned from a T-bill is exempt from state and local income taxes, but you must pay federal income tax.

 2. U.S. Savings Bonds

 U.S. savings bonds are debt securities issued by the U.S. Treasury.
-Of all the government investment instruments, savings bonds are generally considered to be the safest investment in ‘level of risk’ terms because they’re backed by the U.S. Government.
+Of all the government investment instruments, savings bonds are generally considered to be the safest investment in ‘level of risk' terms because the U.S. Government backs them.

 The bonds are available in increments of pennies (min $25 per year) with an annual limit on the amount that can be purchased.